tbedse12/64_tap_16_bit_FIR_filter/README.md

 Testbench needs to
   Provide input at clk1
   Provide clk1 and clk2
-  The spec for clk1 is 10 kHz; that for clk2 is designer-specified
+  The spec for clk1 is 10 kHz
+  that for clk2 is designer-specified
   Perform the signature analyzer